ashokkrish/CougarStats/README.md

 ## Who is _CougarStats_ for?

-- Students enrolled in an introductory statistics class
+- Students enrolled in an introductory/intermediate statistics class
 - Instructors wanting to use an open-source tool in their labs

 ## Developers